mastercomfig/mastercomfig/docs/customization/custom_configs.md

     * `detail_props_medium`: Enables detail props, at a far distance, with no fade in
     * `detail_props_full`: Enables detail props, at a far distance, with a gentle fade in

-Or, if you are using a lower water module, but do not want to use cheap water, you can add `alias cheap_water_override cheap_water_never`.
+As an example, if you are using a lower water module, but do not want to use cheap water, you can add `alias cheap_water_override cheap_water_never`.

 ## Network Aliases